 The composition of the north facade again reflects the internal plan.
 There is a shallow three-sided bay centered on this side.
 In the middle of it is an original door with its original hardware and glass reached by a short flight of stairs on either side of a small landing.
-This door leads to the basement, kitchen and second floor.
-The Greenes' experience in metalworking is visible in the articulation of the downspout and its brackets as it gracefully angles its way down the facade and around the windows.
-Fenestration on this facade is irregularly placed, reflecting the interior plan.
-To the left of the bay, are two windows, which light the kitchen.
+This door leads to the basement, kitchen and second The Greenes' experience in metalworking is visible in the floor. articulation of the downspout and its brackets as it gracefully angles its way down the facade and around the windows.
+Fenestration on this facade is irregularly placed, reflecting the interior To the left of the bay, are two windows, which light the plan. kitchen.
 Centered above these is a pair of windows matched on the other side of the bay.
-Integrated into the overall design is a window box placed under the right-hand set of second floor
+Integrated into the overall design is a window box placed under the right-hand set of second floor windows.
+Below the window box and closer to the west facade is another pair of casement windows.

-For MPS use only received date entered
+For NPS use only

+received

+10401300

+date entered

+2

+Page 2